 It’s not a race to enjoy our views.
 But it sure used to be.

-The 140-seat Nature Museum Restaurant serves hot, tasty food at reasonable prices.
+The 140-seat restaurant, Mildred’s Grill, serves hot, tasty food at reasonable prices.
 Meals ordered in advance will be ready and waiting for you at the time that best fits into your schedule.
-Ask for a menu.
-A private dining room is also available.
+A private dining room is also available by reservation.

-The Mountain has over 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
+The Mountain also has more than 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
 Your group is welcome to bring its own picnic, or our staff will be happy to prepare box lunches for you.

-Motor coaches or buses longer than 28′ are not allowed in the park on weekends.
+Motor coaches or buses longer than 28′ are not allowed in the park without prior reservation.
 No exceptions will be made.